ericghlee/front-end-test/README.md

    }
 ]
 ```
-You need to agregate it by week, like the table below:
+You need to aggregate it by week, like the table below:

 | Id | Week start | Week finish | Quantity | Amount | Total Amount |
 | :---: | :---: | :---: | :---: | :---: | :---: |